Free Carpet Information and Buying Guide

-If installed wrong, your new carpet could lose more than half of its intended lifespan!
+If installed wrong, your new carpet could lose more than half of its lifespan!

 Some carpet installation jobs are more difficult than others and require that you hire a more experienced installer.
 For example, installing expensive carpet in a custom home requires much more expertise than does installing apartment-grade carpet in a rental unit.

-So, if you buy a more expensive carpet or your carpet job is quite large, more difficult or tricky, than you should find a carpet installer with more years of experience.
+So, if you choose a more expensive carpet or your carpet job is quite large, more difficult or tricky, then you should hire a carpet installer with more years of experience.

-I personally believe that it takes at least 10 years before any flooring installer can truly begin to master their trade, and that's only if they have the desire to become the best of the best, like I did.
+I personally believe that it takes at least 10 years before any flooring installer can truly begin to master their trade, and that's only if they have the desire to become the best of the best.

-Unfortunately, many installers NEVER become anything more than a poor-quality installer because they either lack the formal training, or don't have the ambition to become a master of their trade.
+Unfortunately, many installers NEVER become anything more than a poor-quality installer.
+Mainly because they either lack the formal training, or don't have the ambition to become a master of their trade.
 They might just prefer to install low-quality products and make just enough money to get by.

 These are not the type of installers you want to hire because you cannot depend on them to do a good job or show up on time.
 That's why everyone refers to them as fly-by-night installers.
 They prefer to work "under the table" and prefer to be paid in cash and may offer you a discount if you do.